grippy/node-multivariate/README.md

 	http://localhost:8000/stats/bucket/:bucket_key

-(These routes will eventually migrate to the admin app when it's ready.)

 # Admin application

 The admin application is really sparse at the moment.
-It only loads in development mode lists all the possible tests or bucket keys stored in redis.
+It only loads in development mode and lists all the possible tests or bucket keys stored in redis.
 The stats pages then make a call to the main server api to return the data.

 To fire it up: